jae0/adapt/README.md

 ---

-# NOTE: As of 1 June 2020, I am reducing the frequency of updates to the results.
-This is because interest in the results is waning as provinces start relaxing distancing measures and closures.
-I will continue with local updates (Nova Scotia) for a little longer.
-Let me know if you would like me to update your province more frequently as well.
+# NOTE: As of 1 June 2020, I am reducing the frequency of updates (except for Nova Scotia).

 ---